You want smart political talk without the meltdowns?

 What's your take, Jonathan?

-I I said last night I went through a long history, and some of it is political, although I think it should be apolitical, but this is important because the length to with which the left in this country went to support Bill Clinton and all of the smearing and slandering and besmirchment that went on, even up to and including last year's election.
+But this is important because the lengths to which the left in this country went to support Bill Clinton and all of the smearing and slandering and besmirchment that went on, even up to and including last year's election.

-We're not we're not necessarily going back to the 90s here.
+We're not necessarily going back to the 90s here.

-Nobody in the media bel you know said anything nice about them.
+Nobody in the media said anything nice about them.

-And uh in that sense, I think there is a certain degree of culpability on their part.
+And in that sense, I think there is a certain degree of culpability on their part.

-Listen, uh uh when I talk about the leftists in this country, I'm not talking about people like Geraldo who, you know, uh him and uh Rick Unger and other people that are friends of mine that are liberal that are actual thinkers and look for effective solutions.
+Listen, when I talk about the leftists in this country, I'm not talking about people like Geraldo, who, him and Rick Unger and other people that are friends of mine that are liberal, that are actual thinkers and look for effective solutions.

-This was it's interesting because the left is responsible for all this stuff coming out, and so many people from Hollywood, so many people from politics, they're all suffering from this now because it's interesting at the same time because it is it is something that we have to talk about on an even playing scale.
+And so many people from Hollywood, so many people from politics, they're all suffering from this now because, and it's interesting at the same time because it is something that we have to talk about on an even playing scale.

-They have to say what this is in the cases when it's uh a sexual assault or sometime a type of promiscuous behavior.
+They have to say what this is in the cases when it's a sexual assault or some type of promiscuous behavior.

 Was this mischievous behavior and joking around that was inappropriate?

-Was it but there are gonna be times we don't know, too.
+But there are going to be times we don't know, too.

 Absolutely.

-But when I look and hear about from a criminal standpoint, an investigator standpoint, when I hear about Harvey Weinstein, when I hear about Kevin Spacey, when I hear what you just said about um about Sylvester Salone, I'm looking at criminal offenses, not something that you go get rehabilitated for.
+But when I look and hear about from a criminal standpoint, an investigator standpoint, when I hear about Harvey Weinstein, when I hear about Kevin Spacey, when I hear what you just said about Sylvester Stallone, I'm looking at criminal offenses, not something that you go get rehabilitated for.

 I agree, but sometimes you have the statute of limitations.

-We'll come back, we'll have more with Jonathan Gillam and Geraldo Rivera.
+We'll have more with Jonathan Gillum and Geraldo Rivera.

 All right, as we continue, Jonathan Gillam, Geraldo Rivera are with us.

-I mean, we had Rob Reiner earlier that we played, but you know, this is uh Al Franken joking about rape.
+I mean, we had Rob Reiner earlier that we played, but this is Al Franken joking about rape.

 And just listen to what he says.